Skip to content

 I/O Python file objects Direct OS I/O (bypasses GIL)

-Custom handlers Unlimited (Python subclasses) Rust handlers only
+Custom handlers Unlimited (Python subclasses) Rust native handlers (fast path); Python subclasses also accepted, run alongside the Rust pipeline

 subclassing Full support Not supported